 How to get there:

 By Car/Scooter: Take provincial highway 29 north to Dashu.
 Stop when the road goes underneath the railroad.
 There is plenty of parking nearby.
 You can also cross the provincial highway 1 bridge to Pingtung and drive to the park on the other side of the bridge.
+Looking for scooter rental in Kaohsiung?
+You can check out Klook here or KKday here to search for options.
+You can check also out our scooter rental guide here.

 By Train: Take the TRA to Jiuqutang Station.
 The park is about a five minute walk away.
 You can also take the TRA to Liukuaicuo Station and walk back west to the park on the east side, but it is about a 3 KM walk.
+You can book tickets to travel to Kaohsiung via inter-city bus on Klook here.

 Map: Please see below: